 The You Make the Call experience put fans in the press box.
 A small booth was created to allow fans to call historic Reds plays while being recorded.
 Afterwards, fans can email themselves the clips with their own narration.

 A huge touchscreen allows fans to browse through legendary Reds’ moments, selecting from a variety of commercials, TV spots, and radio calls.

 The “Window to Legends” sets the stage for the plaque room, featuring ambient video of players in historic uniforms, giving the illusion that there is a room full of past players on the other side.

-Upon walking in to the plaque room, you are immersed in 360° videos highlighting each every inductee of the Reds Hall of Fame.
+Upon walking into the plaque room, you’re immersed in 360° videos highlighting each and every inductee of the Reds Hall of Fame.
 By selecting a player from one of three kiosks, visitors have the ability to browse bios and bring their video stories to life.
 Screens around the room showcase their achievements and shining moments.